 Simon Beckett is a well-known author, journalist and crime writer who has been a generous donor to our program.
 His David Hunter series has been very popular in the UK and Germany, and a recent one, Whispers of the Dead, is set in Knoxville and surrounding areas of the Smoky Mountains.
 This prize was established to recognize his contributions to our program.

 The Forensic Anthropology Center will offer up to two awards of $1200 annually to the University of Tennessee Anthropology student(s) presenting the best presentation at the American Academy of Forensic Sciences.
 The presentation can be either podium or poster.
-It must be submitted to the FAC a minimum of three (3) days before the meeting.
 The FAC faculty will judge the papers and the award(s) will be announced shortly after the annual meeting.

 Purpose of Award

 The award is intended to stimulate students in our program to plan, conduct and present high quality research.
 Many student papers are worthy of publication in the Journal of Forensics Sciences or other peer-reviewed journals, but authors do not always carry the paper to the next step.
 Therefore, the award will be funded in two parts.
 The first half ($600) will be paid immediately after the paper is selected and the award announced.
 The second half will be paid if the paper has been submitted and accepted for publication in a peer-reviewed journal within one year from the award date.

 The paper must be student authored, but consultation with faculty along the way is encouraged, including faculty co-authorship.
 Faculty members may be co-authors but may not be the primary author and may not share in the award.
 If a faculty co-authors the paper the faculty should submit a letter stating the role of the student and faculty.
 Papers may have multiple student authors, in which case the award will be shared.
 The award will be offered annually but the number of awards is at the discretion of the FAC faculty.